 The senior Rabbis and Imams, all of whom are members of the National Council of Imams and Rabbis of the Joseph Interfaith Foundation, travelled to Bosnia with the UK charity Remembering Srebrenica who help people learn lessons from the genocide in order to build strong communities relations in Britain and to demonstrate where hatred and prejudice can lead.

 The group learnt about the genocide in Srebrenica which happened 21 years ago when General Ratko Mladić and his Bosnian Serb forces marched into the town of Srebrenica and systematically murdered 8372 Bosnian Muslim men and boys.
 The faith leaders heard from survivors of the genocide and relatives of the victims, as well as the British Ambassador to Bosnia and Herzegovina and officials from the International Commission on Missing Persons which has spearheaded the effort to locate and identify the 40,000 people who went missing during the conflicts in former Yugoslavia.

-The faith leaders have all pledged to return to their communities and hold events to encourage their congregations to celebrate diversity and live together harmoniously with people of all faiths and none.
+The faith leaders have all pledged to return to their communities and hold community action to encourage their congregations to celebrate diversity and live together harmoniously with people of all faiths and none.

 The delegation was led by Mehri Niknam MBE, Executive Director of the Joseph Interfaith Foundation that is committed to fostering engagement through constructive and realistic dialogue and interaction between the Muslim and Jewish communities in Britain.
 She reflected upon the important lessons learned on the visit saying: